 Consisting mainly of proteins, animal fibres are, as expected, obtained from animals such as sheep (to make wool) and goats (to make cashmere).
 It is important to highlight that, while materials such as leather are from an animal, they are not animal fibre.
 Leather, for instance, is obtained from animal hides (animal skin used for human use), whereas wool is a textile fibre taken from the coat of a sheep.

-If you have shrunk an item made from animal fibres, then it is vital that you not only resize the clothing but also reshape.
+If you have shrunk an item made from animal fibres, then it is vital that you not only resize the clothing but also reshape it.
 Similarly to unshrinking natural fibres, to tackle animal fibres, you will need to fill a bowl with lukewarm water.
 However, this time, add two tablespoons of vinegar.
-Again, place the clothing in the bowl and allow to soak for 30 minutes.
-Now and again, it is highly recommended to stretch out the item while soaked in water before removing.
-Try to squeeze out as much water as possible then stuff the item with towels.
+Again, place the clothing in the bowl and allow it to soak for 30 minutes.
+Now and again, it is highly recommended to stretch out the item while soaked in water before removing it.
+Try to squeeze out as much water as possible, then stuff the item with towels.
 By filling the clothing with towels, it can begin to stretch back into its original shape while drying.
 Once damp, hang the piece up to dry.

-If you were to purchase an item that was made with only denim, it is unlikely that you will experience any shrinkage.
-However, nowadays, most “denim” clothing is blended with other materials such as polyester or elastane, which makes them more susceptible to shrinking in the wash.
-This is why most jeans feel a little snug when you first put them on after washing, but loosen up the longer that you wear them.
+If you were to purchase an item made with only denim, it is unlikely that you will experience any shrinkage.
+However, nowadays, most “denim” clothing is blended with other materials such as polyester or elastane, making them more susceptible to shrinking in the wash.
+This is why most jeans feel a little snug when you first put them on after washing, but loosen up the longer you wear them.

-When researching on the internet ways to unshrink denim, many sites will advise putting the item on and then sitting in the bath in lukewarm water.
-While this is effective, it isn’t the most convenient and let’s be honest, would be incredibly uncomfortable.
+When researching on the internet how to unshrink jeans, many sites will advise putting the item on and then sitting in the bath in lukewarm water.
+While this is effective, it isn’t the most convenient and, let’s be honest, would be incredibly uncomfortable.
 So, we have an alternative to trial when faced with shrunken denim.
 First, lay your jeans flat on either the floor or a large surface.
-Ensure that the legs have been separated as this will make it easier to work on sections.
+Ensure that the legs have been separated, as this will make it easier to work on sections.
 Fill a spray bottle with lukewarm water and begin spraying the jeans with water in sections.
 Once damp, use your hands to stretch out the section of the jeans to loosen the fabric.
 After each section has been sprayed and stretched, hang the item to air dry.

 The last material to tackle is synthetic fibres.
-Synthetic fibres are the most ‘manmade’ of all fabrics, created from polymers which are made using chemical synthesis.
-Polymers, by definition, are chemical substances including a repeating chain of molecules.
-Items made using synthetic fibres often start as either coal or petroleum, which is them mixed with acids and alcohol.
-Each step of the synthetic fibre making process is completed artificially meaning that this material is not organic.
+Synthetic fibres are the most ‘manmade’ of all fabrics, created from polymers that are made using chemical synthesis.
+Polymers, by definition, are chemical substances, including a repeating chain of molecules.
+Items made using synthetic fibres often start as either coal or petroleum, which is then mixed with acids and alcohol.
+Each step of the synthetic fibre making process is completed artificially, meaning that this material is not organic.
 More information and a helpful video explaining synthetic fibres can be found on Study.com.

-Unlike their alternatives, synthetic fibres are a little more sensitive, which means you do need to take extra care when attempting to unshrink the fabric.
+If you’re wondering how to fix a shrunken sweater, then it is best to first check the label to see if it is made from polyester, and if so, you can follow the process provided.
+Unlike their alternatives, synthetic fibres are a little more sensitive, which means you need to take extra care when attempting to unshrink the fabric.
 You will need to fill a bowl with lukewarm water and add just one tablespoon of baby shampoo.
 Place your item in the bowl and soak for no longer than 20 minutes.
 Once removed, it is imperative not to wring your item to dry.
 Instead, begin to gently stretch the clothing straight away while still wet.
 Once you have stretched to your desired size and shape, lay the item flat, pin down the edges and leave until dry.

-Although it is always handy to know how to unshrink clothing, it’s even more valuable to understand how to avoid the problem altogether.
+Although it is always handy to understand how to unshrink clothing, it’s even more valuable to know how to prevent clothes from shrinking altogether.
 This way, you can ensure that all of your favourite items remain in pristine condition, regardless of how many washes they undergo.
-As providers of an array of laundry services in Milton Keynes, we’ve picked up a whole host of secrets on how to prevent shrinking.
+As dry cleaners in Milton Keynes, we’ve picked up a whole host of secrets on how to prevent shrinking.
 Here we let you in on our top four tips: